 - How long is the vacation?

-- Will we be traveling by airplane, car, or train?
+- Will you be traveling by airplane, car, or train?

-- If I have pets, will they come with us or will I need to find a place for them to stay while we’re gone?
+- If you have pets, will they come with you or will you need to find a place for them to stay while you’re gone?

-- If I work, how many days do I have available for paid time off?
+- If you work, how many days do you have available for paid time off?

 There is never a shortage of activities during the holiday season.
 For most families, the level of holiday activity increases at school, work, and home life.
 Examples of extra activities include: